dranicu/oci-automation-hub/chaos-mesh-on-oke/README.md

    - Choose the compartment where the OKE and networking resources will be created.
    - Select the Kubernetes version.
    - Provide your SSH public key.
-   - Keep **Enable Metrics Server** enabled.
-It is required for the HPA example.
+   - Keep **Enable Metrics Server** and **Enable cert-manager** enabled.
+They are required for the HPA example.
-   - Choose the Chaos Mesh dashboard service type. `ClusterIP` is sufficient when using `kubectl port-forward`.
+   - Choose the Chaos Mesh dashboard service type. `ClusterIP` is recommended.
    - Click **Next**.

 5. Review the stack configuration.